 I quit after three posts, no views, no comments, no nothing.

-Five days into my career as a blogger, I grew bitter and remorseful, felt invisible, decided it was all for nothing, and quit.
+Five days into my career as a blogger, I grew bitter and remorseful, felt invisible, decided it was all for nothing, and deleted my blog.

 This disappointment was so strong that I did not give blogging another try for a solid year.
 And then, it happened again: I spend the first month posting on a daily basis only to get around 500 views total, and almost no comments at all.
-Something like 30-40 followers.
+I gained about 30-40 followers during that month.